colinturner/pluralsight/rapid-es6-training/notes.md

 ##Introduction

-Compatibility with modern broswers: 85-96% (IE to Chrome).
+Compatibility with modern broswers: 85-96% (IE and Chrome, respectively).

 ES6 is backwards compatible with ES5.